Last updated 03.25.2026

 How long do hybrid dentures last?

-Hybrid dentures often last several years, depending on care and daily use.
+Hybrid dentures (the removable prosthetic) often last several years, depending on care and daily use.
 The implants themselves are made to last a lifetime.
 Studies show that dental implants are likely to last at least 25 years with proper care and maintenance in most cases.

 Can I sleep with hybrid dentures?